Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 These aliases:

-• Allow quick editing of Starship and Ghostty configs (editstarship, editghost).
+• Let you quickly edit Starship and Ghostty configs (editstarship, editghost)

 Step 10: Bonus Zsh Plugins for Enhanced Productivity

-Boost your terminal further with zsh-autosuggestions and zsh-syntax-highlighting, which improve command input and error detection.
+Add zsh-autosuggestions and zsh-syntax-highlighting for better command input and error detection.

 brew install zsh-autosuggestions zsh-syntax-highlighting